mjordan/islandora_workbench_docs/docs/update_media.md

 100,English Subtitles:subtitles:en:/path/to/subtitles.vtt|French Subtitles:subtitles:fr:/path/to/french_subtitles.vtt
 ```

-## Updating the Media Use TIDs Associated with Media
+## Updating the media use TIDs associated with media
 To update the Media Use TIDs associated with media, you must provide a CSV file with, at minimum, a `media_id` column and a `media_use_tid` column.
 The `media_id` column should contain the ID of the media you wish to update, and the `media_use_tid` column should contain the TID(s) of the media use term(s) you wish to associate with the media.
 If a value is not specified for the `media_use_tid` column in a particular row, the value for the `media_use_tid` setting in the configuration file (Service File by defualt) will be used.
 Here is an example CSV that updates the Media Use TID associated with the media with ID 100: